Walkable attractions, museums, shopping, dining, and culture just minutes from your meeting or event

 Estrella Spa at Avalon Hotel – A tranquil retreat offering full-body treatments in a lush garden setting

-Both rank high among the best spas near Palm Springs Convention Center, whether you've got an hour or a whole afternoon to unwind.
+Both rank high among the best spas near the Palm Springs Convention Center, whether you've got an hour or a whole afternoon to unwind.

 spa at sec he lounge